Senior couple walking in the park for energy and health.

 Strong emotional bonds with others lead to better thought processes while simultaneously lessening stress and shielding people from future medical issues.

-Participating in phone discussions with friends, group activities, and unpaid work for others can increase one's energy levels.
+Participating in phone discussions with friends, engaging in group activities, and volunteering for unpaid work can increase one's energy levels.

 Use the National Institute on Aging website to find beneficial information about social involvement.